VISUAL SIGNALLING in the RCN

 * By all independently routed merchant ships which are taking part in an exercise.

 c) Large Yellow Flag to he hoisted:* By any ship which is temporarily in an out-of-action state.Black PT (Pennant).
-Used singly and at the dip: am investigating a sonar contact.
-Close up: Have sonar contact; Hauled down: have lost sonar contact .
+Used singly and at the dip: I am investigating a sonar contact.
+Close up (all the way up to the yard arm) : “Contact established, am attacking”.
+Hauled down: have lost sonar contact .
+The "Dip” means the flag or pennant is only half way up to the yardarm.
+This pennant is no longer used.

 * By warships not taking part but passing through the exercise area.
 Submarines were